Alicia Prieto Langarica: Contributions

 Prieto Langarica's research focuses on the intersection of mathematics and biology, specifically problems related to the medical field.

-She is one of four co-founders of Lathisms, a website that showcase Hispanic and Latinx mathematicians, their research, and their contributions.
+She is one of four co-founders of Lathisms, a website that showcases Hispanic and Latinx mathematicians, their research, and their contributions.

-In 2019 she became one of the associate directors of Project NExT, a program of the Mathematical Association of America to mentor new doctorates in mathematics.
+In 2019, she became one of the associate directors of Project NExT, a program of the Mathematical Association of America to mentor new doctorates in mathematics.

 During the COVID-19 pandemic, she organized events to give students food during shutdown, focusing particularly on the needs of international students stuck in university housing.

 Awards and honors

 Langarica won the Henry L. Alder Award for Distinguished Teaching from the Mathematical Association of America in 2019.
 She also won the 25 Under 35 Award in 2017, and was nominated for the Athena Award in 2019.
-She competed for five years in the Mexican Mathematical Olympiad, with first place finishes in two years.
+She competed for five years in the Mexican Mathematical Olympiad, finishing in first place in two different years.